MichaByte/CircuitPython_DiscordBot/README.rst

 A very simple Discord API for CircuitPython

 Sadly, I couldn't figure out how to send messages with bots without something complex (feel free to leave an issue if you know how), so to send messages, I utilize a webhook.
+Whenever I mention the Channel ID, you will need to right click on the Discord channel and click Copy ID.
+If it doesn't show itself, fear not!
+Open your Discord settings, go to Appearence, scroll down, turn on Development Mode, and try again.

 Dependencies
 =============